Erwin Baker: Life

 Baker was born in Dearborn County, Indiana, possibly in the community of Weisburg, in 1882.
-In January 1912, he left Indianapolis on a two-speed Indian and covered 14000 mi in three months, traveling through Florida, down to Cuba and Jamaica, and then to Panama.
-He took a steamer up to San Diego where he based himself for a while and from there he competed in several endurance runs in both California and Arizona.
-It was during this time that Baker decided he would attempt to break the transcontinental record.
-After a record-setting transcontinental drive in 1914, he received his nickname "Cannon Ball" from a New York newspaper writer who compared him to the Cannonball Express train of the Illinois Central made famous by Casey Jones.
+In January 1912, he left Indianapolis on a two-speed Indian motorcycle and covered 14000 mi in three months, traveling through Central and South America.
+He then traveled to San Diego where he based himself until he completed the first timed motorcycle crossing from San Diego to New York in 1914.
+This achievement led to being given the nickname "Cannon Ball" from a New York newspaper writer who compared him to the Cannonball Express train of the Illinois Central made famous by Casey Jones.